What to Look for When Choosing Day Care for Your Baby

 Will I be able to transport my child back and forth from home (or my workplace) and the child care facility?

-What type of backup plan might I have in place if the caregiver is be unavailable due to illness?
+What type of backup plan might I have in case the caregiver is unavailable due to illness?

 What size child care program do I prefer, small or large?